General George Washington

 Harts Tavern President George Washington dined here April 22, 1790 on his tour of Long Island

-Lakeview Cemetery, Patchogue, NY, United States where he dined (1789)
+Lakeview Cemetery, Patchogue, NY, United States where they dined (1790)

 Texas Historical Marker #4612